 Your doctor might also order a CT scan or MRI to see the abscess more closely.
 They might also use a needle to draw fluid from the abscess.
 This fluid will be tested to check if there is an infection.

 To prevent an abscess, it helps to begin treatment for tonsillitis immediately.
-Your chance of getting an abscess increases when treatment for tonsillitis is delayed.
+Your chance of getting an abscess increases when you delay treatment for tonsillitis.

 Antibiotics are the most common form of treatment for a peritonsillar abscess.
-Your doctor may also drain the pus in the abscess to help the antibiotics work properly.
-This is done by lancing (or cutting) into the abscess to release fluids.
-A needle can also be used.
-Note that such procedures are usually done by an ENT (ear, nose, and throat) surgeon.
+Your doctor may also drain the pus in the abscess to accelerate healing.
+This is done by lancing (or cutting) the abscess to release fluids.
+You doctor may also use a needle.
+ENT (ear, nose, and throat) surgeons usually perform these procedures.

 As with chronic strep throat and tonsillitis, when abscesses are reoccurring, your doctor might recommend removing the tonsils to avoid future, and more severe, infections.

-If it’s treated, a peritonsillar abscess normally goes away without causing any more problems.
+If you received treatment, a peritonsillar abscess normally goes away without causing more problems.
 However, you could get the infection again in the future.

-If it isn’t treated quickly, longer term potential complications from a peritonsillar abscess include:
+If it isn’t treated quickly, you may experience complications from a peritonsillar abscess.
+These include: